-- 14. (1) The Aviation Safety Investigation Board must take all reasonable measures to ensure that the investigation procedures and practices that it follows in relation to 50 aircraft accidents and aircraft incidents are compatible with- - (a) any international agreements or Conventions to which the Republic is a party;and - (b) investigation procedures and practices followed by the judicial inquests in terms of the Inquests Act. - (2) The Aviation Safety Investigation Board must make all reasonable efforts to enter into agreements in order to ensure that the procedures and practices followed by the Aviation Safety Investigation Board are compatible as far as possible with those followed by the judicial inquests in terms of the Inquests Act.
+- 14. (1) The Aviation Safety Investigation Board must take all reasonable measures to 20 ensure that the investigation procedures and practices that it follows in relation to aircraft accidents and aircraft incidents are compatible with- - (a) any international agreements or Conventions to which the Republic is a party; and - (b) investigation procedures and practices followed by the judicial inquests in 25 terms of the Inquests Act.

+(2) The Aviation Safety Investigation Board must make all reasonable efforts to enter into agreements in order to ensure that the procedures and practices followed by the Aviation Safety Investigation Board are compatible as far as possible with those followed by the judicial inquests in terms of the Inquests Act.

-APPOINTMENT OF MEMBERS AND STAFF OF AVIATION SAFETY INVESTIGATION BOARD, PROCEDURE AND REQUIREMENTS IN APPOINTING MEMBERS, FILLING OF VACANCIES, REMUNERATION AND DUTIES OF MEMBERS AND CONFLICT OF INTEREST OF MEMBERS
+APPOINTMENT OF MEMBERS AND STAFF OF AVIATION SAFETY INVESTIGATION BOARD, PROCEDURE AND REQUIREMENTS IN APPOINTING MEMBERS, FILLING OF VACANCIES, REMUNERATION AND DUTIES OF MEMBERS AND CONFLICT OF INTEREST OF MEMBERS 35

-Appointment of members, filling of vacancies and term of office
+Procedure and requirements in appointing members of Aviation Safety Investigation Board, filling of vacancies and term of office